 01 of 08

 A mortar and pestle is one of the best tools you can have in your kitchen.
 It can come in handy in all sorts of recipes, but it is specially useful in spicy cooking.
-We can use it to grind up spices for curries and homemade spice mixtures, mash ginger and garlic, and grind chilies for sauce, salsas, and marinades.
+You can use it to grind up spices for curries and homemade spice mixtures, mash ginger and garlic, and grind chilies for sauce, salsas, and marinades.
 It's a great kitchen gadget.

 This guide for seasoning (also called cure, or curing) a brand new mortar and pestle is for ones made of volcanic rock, or basalt rock.
 (They are also known as molcajete.)
 When you purchase yours, make sure to read any information that may come with it.
 The reason is that some mortars and pestles have already been seasoned, saving you the arduous work ahead.